 With Live Presentations in PowerPoint, audience members can see a presentation on their devices and read live subtitles in their preferred language while you speak.
-They can use "pinch to zoom" to see the slides more clearly, give feedback and live reactions to the presenter, and navigate back to review previous slides.
+They can use "pinch to zoom" to see the slides more clearly on mobile devices, give feedback, send live reactions to the presenter, and navigate back to review previous slides.

-Note: This feature will begin rolling out to Microsoft Office Insiders soon!
+Note: This feature is now rolling out to Targeted Release!